kiboschool/decrypt-me/README.md

 print("The decoded message is: ", decoded_message)
 ```

-Click run, and you should see the decoded message.
+Run the code, and you should see the decoded message.

 > We use python's built-in `base64` library to do most of the work.
 It knows how to translate to and from base64.
 > The other part of this snippet turns the _string_ into _bytes_ and back.
 It uses ASCII to turn each letter into a number.

 ### 3. Decrypting with a key